AllyBarry/wits-naoqi-docker/README.md

 ```

 ### Choregraphe GUI
-1. Connect to Pepper in the Choregraphe interface
+1. Connect to Pepper in the Choregraphe GUI
-2. Access 'Robot applications' section
+2. Locate the 'Robot applications' section
 3. Trigger pre-loaded behaviors or import samples from `/home/nao/naoqi/samples`

 ## Development Workflow